- Minimum deposit

-Visit Roofstock’s website and click Sign up.
+- Visit Roofstock’s website and select Sign up.

-Build your investor profile or Skip to build it later.
+- Build your investor profile or Skip to build it later.

+You don’t need to be a US citizen to open an account.
 During your application, you’ll need to provide the following information:

-First and last name
+- First and last name

-Phone number and email
+- Phone number and email

-Investment and financial information
+- Investment and financial information

 Roofstock reviews and complaints

-The only place we were able to unearth some feedback was on Reddit.
+The only place we were able to unearth more feedback was on Reddit.
 Redditors report that Roofstock’s platform is easy to use and that the process of purchasing was smooth and simple thanks to ongoing guidance throughout the process.

 How do I contact Roofstock customer service?